Should You Hire a Founding Engineer or Wait Until AI Product-Market Fit?

 • Built models

-They collaborate closely with other software engineers and developer teams to integrate AI into various aspects of the company’s system operations, ensuring alignment with overall business goals.
+They collaborate closely with other software engineers and developer teams to integrate AI into various aspects of the company’s system operations, maintaining alignment with overall business goals.

 Their responsibilities also include: